 What about swimming at warm shallow beaches or an easy forest hike to a beautiful thundering waterfall?

-Although we’ve lived on Vancouver Island (in Victoria) for four years now, we’ve never driven the whole length of the island – until our Vancouver Island road trip this summer.
+Although we’ve lived on Vancouver Island (in Victoria) for almost five years now, we’ve never driven the whole length of the island – until our Vancouver Island road trip this summer.

 It’s bigger than all the Hawaiian islands combined, roughly the same size as Belgium.